०१

 Wrote and acted in plays from school days through the engineering years and the first job.
 Tried improv.
 The high came from the creation as much as the performance.

-Paris, the Lomads V1 stretch — fell in with DoPs, actors, directors, scriptwriters.
-One of the communities Lomads was being built for, and the one I leaned into personally.
-Informally exec-produced a few shorts, acted in one, opened the apartment for shoots, hosted a writers' room.
+Paris, during the first Lomads stretch — fell in with cinematographers, actors, directors and scriptwriters.
+It was one of the communities we were building Lomads for, and the one I got closest to.
+Helped produce a few shorts, acted in one, opened the apartment for shoots, hosted a writers' room.
 Made very good friends along the way.

 Now mostly in the audience.
 Theatre that's serious, political, or literary — G5A, Prithvi, NCPA.
 Comedy with teeth.
 Live music in smaller rooms — fifty to three hundred people, nice and groovy.